ShunichiroT/EasiGP/README.md

 1. Clone the EasiGP folder from GitHub (https://github.com/ShunichiroT/EasiGP), log in to your HPC, and store it there.
 2. Convert the format of your genotype/phenotype data into the format EasiGP requires (details: https://github.com/ShunichiroT/EasiGP/tree/main/Data).
-3. Activate Anaconda (e.g. `module load anaconda3`).
-4. Create an Anaconda environment using the provided yml file: `conda env create -f environment_linux.yml`
-5. Activate the environment you just created: `conda activate EasiGP`
-6. Change directory to the main EasiGP folder: `cd <YOUR PATH TO EasiGP>/EasiGP`
-7. Submit a job for interactive mode, e.g. for Slurm:
+3. Submit a job for interactive mode, e.g. for Slurm:
    ```
    salloc --nodes=<NODE_NUMBER; e.g. 1> --ntasks-per-node=<TASK_NUMBER; e.g. 1> \
      --cpus-per-task=<CPU_NUMBER; e.g. 1> --mem=<MEMORY; e.g. 10G> \